PostHog/meta/requests-for-comments/2025-09-02-shared-instructions.md

 ## Problem statement

-In app onboarding, docs, and the installation wizard share a similar set of instructions.
-This means we need to maintain 3 different places.
+### Maintaining accurate instructions

+We have similar content used by our onboarding, wizard, and docs.
+It's hard to keep three different places in sync and up to date.

+These resources are critical for early stage customers, and we need to ensure they are up to date and easy to understand.

-Onboarding (in app) instructions are frequently out of date compared to docs.
+We frequently find the in-app onboarding instructions are [out of date compared to docs](https://posthog.slack.com/archives/C011L071P8U/p1738364865046909).

+It's also confusing when instructions are slightly different between the onboarding instructions and docs.
+We'd ideally like to see a user be able to jump between the two seamlessly.

 These instructions are now important for the new installation wizards owned by the growth team.

-We need a way to reduce work needed to maintain common instructions needed in three places, as well as to ensure good continuity between them.

-See [contexts section](#context) to get an overview on the state of the wizard, in-app onboarding, and documentation.
+The wizard should generally try to follow the instructions in the onboarding/docs, so that a user trying PostHog can jump between all three seamlessly.

+### Better troubleshooting workflow

+Another part of the problem is that only the in-app onboarding instructions have real-time feedback on if the user's on the right track.
+They do this by showing if a event has been received by PostHog.

+We can take this concept further by adding clear checkpoints and troubleshooting instructions to the wizard, docs, and in-app onboarding.

+These instructions will be slightly different between the docs, in-app onboarding, and wizard because they're displayed in different contexts.

+## Proposed solution

+For maintainability, we'll store the instructions in a single source of truth in the docs repo.
+We'll then use this file to generate the instructions for the onboarding, wizard, and docs.

+The onboarding instructions are composed of instruction steps and checkpoints.
+Onboarding, wizard, and docs will share these instruction steps, but will differ mostly in their checkpoints.

+We're looking for a stricter, machine-readable format that we can build linting and tooling around so they can be reliably shared between the onboarding, wizard, and docs.

 ## Success criteria